 _1766203709.png)

-The issue is not deception, but misaligned positioning.
+The core issue is not misleading content, but misaligned expectations.

 Most articles on AreYouFashion.com are: